fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/groupby.md

 #### `column`

-Name of the column from the dataTable created using schema.
+Name of the column from the data table created using [schema]({% site.baseurl %}/fusiontime/fusiontime-data-engine/overview)..

-#### `outputAs`

-`outputAs` is an attribute which is used to rename the column, on which `groupBy` has been applied.
-The renaming of the column reflects in the new dataTable created after `groupBy`.

-> If the `outputAs` is not applied, the column name remains the same as the previous `DataTable`.

 #### `operation`